Disease Guide ·Skin Yeast Infection ·2026

 What Causes Skin Yeast Infections

-Malassezia pachydermatis yeast naturally lives on dog skin.
-Overgrowth occurs when conditions change — excess moisture, warm skin folds, allergies, hormonal disorders (hypothyroidism, Cushing's), or antibiotics disrupting normal skin flora.
-The yeast thrives in ears, between toes, skin folds, armpits, and groin.
-Allergies are the most common underlying trigger.
-Allergies are the most common underlying cause
+Malassezia yeast naturally lives on dog skin.
+Overgrowth occurs from excess moisture, warm skin folds, allergies, hormonal disorders (hypothyroidism, Cushing's), or antibiotics disrupting skin flora.
+Allergies are the most common underlying cause.

 Symptoms - What to Watch For

 Intense itching and scratching.
 Greasy, flaky, or crusty skin.
-A distinctive musty, sour, or 'corn chip' odor.
-Thickened, darkened skin (hyperpigmentation) in chronic cases.
-Hair loss in affected areas.
+A distinctive musty or 'corn chip' odor.
+Thickened, darkened skin in chronic cases.
+Hair loss.
 Red, irritated skin in folds, ears, between toes.
-Head shaking if ears are involved.
-Chronic licking of paws.
-A musty, sour odor is the hallmark sign
+Head shaking.
+Chronic paw licking.
+The musty odor is the hallmark sign.

 Diagnosis - $50-$150